Vision

 In the spring and summer quite often swallows nest in the kitchens of Eyl and Nessa so if you have some swallow babies keeping you company please don’t worry, the parents seem not to care about humans being around.
 We apologise for the mess they make and thank you for helping us look after them!
 During lockdown, the only time that there weren’t humans around, was the only time they’ve not had a full survival rate of the babies.
 One night an unknown predator destroyed the nest.
 So it appears human activity actually makes the nest site safer.

 We have dormice, bird and hedgehog boxes around site, bird feeding stations and deliberately keep a lot of the site wild to provide habit and shelter for all our insects, amphibians, birds and mammals.
-For your wildlife sightings you’ll have most luck early in the morning (especially with the deer).
+For your wildlife sightings you’ll have most luck early in the morning.
 We love to see your wildlife pics so please tag us in any you post on social media.

 We’d love it while you’re here if you would consider downloading the ORKS app (Online Recording Kernow and Scilly) while you are here and record any wildlife you spot!